 Programs in this area include:

-- Rooftop Solar Challenge 1&2: Eight regional teams demonstrate projects that reduce costs through improved permitting, financing, and other regulatory areas
+- Rooftop Solar Challenge - Round 1 and Round 2: Eight regional teams demonstrate projects that reduce costs through improved permitting, financing, and other regulatory areas

 - Solar Outreach Partnership: Nationwide technical assistance to local governments